doramagnoni/Sproutly/README.md

 The following features are currently under active development:

 * **To-Do List:** Basic task creation functionality is implemented.
 Due date tracking and reminder features are planned for future updates.

+## Development Challenges

+* **Challenge: Incorrect Display of To-Do Tasks Based on Due Dates**

+   **Description:** The To-Do list feature within my Sproutly application encountered a problem where tasks were failing to display entirely.
+This severely undermined the core functionality of the To-Do list as a plant care reminder system.

+   **Troubleshooting:** To identify the root of the issue, I followed a systematic debugging proces which is described in details - [label](< development_challenges.txt>)

 ```

 ## 💚 Future Goals